Policy for Shared Care with NHS and Private Provider

 5. Prescribing and Medication

-If a patient requests their GP to prescribe medication recommended by a private provider, the GP should assess the clinical appropriateness and safety of the medication.
+If a patient requests their GP to prescribe medication recommended by a provider, the GP should assess the clinical appropriateness and safety of the medication.

 NHS GP surgeries may decline shared care requests due to capacity issues, safety concerns, and lack of support when expert help is needed.